CordlessWool/website/content/en/blog/20250506-paraglide-migration-2-0-sveltekit.md

   - blog
 ---

-# Paraglide Vite Plugin: Migration Guide from 1.x to 2.0
+# SvelteKit Paraglide 2.0 Migration: Complete Guide from 1.x

 From time to time, it's necessary to bring all dependencies up to date.
 Most of them update easily.
 Paraglide.js?
 Definitely not.